madusanakcs/AI_Chat_Avatar_Enfluent/README.md

 This will start the development server, and you can view the project at [http://localhost:5173](http://localhost:5172) in your web browser.

-## Usage

-Explore the project to understand how Convai-Lipsync is integrated with Reallusion characters in a real-time React Three Fiber application.

-Feel free to modify and extend the code for your own projects.

 ## Contributing